Meta Killed Its Instagram AI Photo-Grab After 3 Days: A Rare Win for Photographers

 Muse Image is the first output of Meta Superintelligence Labs, the AI research group Meta stood up under Alexandr Wang in 2025.
 In Meta’s own announcement, the model is described as agentic: it uses web search and coding tools during generation, self-refines its own drafts, and coordinates with Meta’s Muse Spark language model to plan and reason through a prompt before drawing.
 On a technical level, it is competent, current-generation stuff.

 The feature that put it on the news wire is the Instagram integration.
 From The Verge’s coverage: users can @-mention any Instagram account inside a Muse Image prompt, and Meta AI will incorporate that account’s public photos as visual references to generate new images.
 This is not you generating an AI version of yourself.
 This is anyone in the world generating an AI version of you, using your public photos, without asking.
+That Instagram integration is the piece Meta removed on July 10; the underlying Muse Image model remains.

 The Consent Design: Opt-In by Default, Buried Opt-Out

-The design is the story.
-Public Instagram is opt-in for likeness reuse by default, and Instagram’s help center confirms it in almost the same phrasing: “people may be able to create content with your Instagram content using AI features at Meta.”
+The design was the story.
+Public Instagram was opt-in for likeness reuse by default, and Instagram’s help center confirms it in almost the same phrasing: “people may be able to create content with your Instagram content using AI features at Meta.”
 Digital Trends pulled the two key quotes together in the first 24 hours: no notification, no visible watermark for the humans who might see the image, and no clarity on who owns or is liable for the output.

 Four-step infographic showing how to opt out of Meta Muse Image: open Instagram profile, tap the menu, go to Sharing and reuse, toggle off Posts and Reels